The Adventures of Robin Hood (video game): Development

 The Adventures of Robin Hood began development in July 1990, and was released in September 1991 for Amiga, Atari ST, and DOS.
 British gaming magazine The One interviewed Steve Grand, Robin Hood's programmer, for information regarding its development in a pre-release interview.
-According to Grand, Robin Hood was initially conceived as a game about cowboys, however, he expresses that "We got part way through it though, and feelings changed about where it was going and what it was going to be.
-Then someone idly suggested Robin Hood and I thought 'Yeah I'll do it."
-Grand notes adaptations of Robin Hood in pop culture, stating that "Everybody knows the Errol Flynn side of Robin Hood, but not a lot of people realize that a major part of the legend is mythological", and expresses that both 'Hollywood' depictions of Robin Hood and the mythological interpretation are incorporated into the game.
+According to Grand, Robin Hood was initially conceived as a game about cowboys, but he expresses that "we got part way through it though, and feelings changed about where it was going and what it was going to be.
+Then someone idly suggested Robin Hood and I thought 'Yeah I'll do it".
+Grand notes adaptations of Robin Hood in pop culture, stating that "everybody knows the Errol Flynn side of Robin Hood, but not a lot of people realize that a major part of the legend is mythological", and expresses that both 'Hollywood' depictions of Robin Hood and the mythological interpretation are incorporated into the game.
 The icons for spells in Robin Hood are based upon Anglo-Saxon paganism and Norse mythology.
 A major design aspect of Robin Hood is making the game 'flexible' towards differing playstyles, and Grand states in regards to this that he "didn't want it to be the kind of adventure where you've got one single fixed sequence and if you cock up one bit of it you've blown the lot.
-There are any number ways of winning - and hopefully there'll be any number of ways of losing too."
+There are any number ways of winning - and hopefully there'll be any number of ways of losing too".
 Robin Hood was created using a custom adventure-creation engine created by Grand, titled Gulliver, and formerly titled Microcosm.